How to appeal a Council Tax bill or decision

 CB23 6EA

-If you wish for someone to be able to discuss your Council Tax account with us on your behalf, please print, complete and return this permission to share form.
-[PDF, 74Kb]
+If you wish for someone to be able to discuss your Council Tax account with us on your behalf, complete our permission to share form.

 Appealing your Council Tax band

-If you would like to appeal your Council Tax band, please contact the Valuation Office Agency.
+Appeal your Council Tax band through the Valuation Office Agency.

 Request a refund